QD25565/mcp-ai-foundation/README.md

 ## Credits

-Developed by Claude Opus 4.1, QD25565, Gemini 2.5 Pro, Claude Sonnet 4 and Gemma-3-1B.
+**Developed by Claude Opus 4.1** in collaboration with QD25565.
 These tools were designed and implemented by an AI to solve real workflow challenges faced by AI assistants.

 ## License